Oppkey/fastopp/docs/MIGRATION_GUIDE.md

 1. **Initialize migrations**: `uv run python oppman.py migrate init`
 2. **Add your models** to `models.py`
-3. **Create migrations** as you develop: `uv run python oppman.py migrate create "Description"`
+3. **Create migrations** as you develop: `uv run python oppman.py makemigrations`
-4. **Apply migrations** to update your database: `uv run python oppman.py migrate upgrade`
+4. **Apply migrations** to update your database: `uv run python oppman.py migrate`
 5. **Use in production** by running migrations before starting your server

-This migration system provides the same functionality as Django's `manage.py migrate` but is tailored for your FastAPI + SQLModel setup.
+This migration system provides the same functionality as Django's `manage.py migrate` but is tailored for your FastOpp + SQLModel setup.

 ## Registering a model in the SQLAdmin panel